bilan604/StandardHC/README.md

 ## Branches
 <b>main</b>: The branch meant for GCP to track, running the live application.

-staging: A middle-man branch used to test changes on GCP without overwriting the previous version before adding changes to main.
+<b>staging</b>: A middle-man branch used to test changes on GCP without overwriting the previous version before adding changes to main.

-development: Where local work should be done.
+<b>development</b>: Where local work should be done.

+## Google Cloud

+There is a linux virtual machine running on Google Cloud that hosts the application.
+I am accessing the VM by opening a bash terminal on my browser.

+This application uses python's Flask library to handle backend web requests.
+It's launched using gunicorn because gunicorn was convenient to set up the SSL Certificate with.

-## Before Running:
+## Before Running
 If the current working directory is not StandardHC, then cd into it.
 Activate the virtual environment (VERY IMPORTANT).
 ```
 cd StandardHC